Water Rate Increase Approved

-The city will consider a rate increase for all water customers at its June 18, 2019 City Council meeting.
-If approved, the rate increase will be effective July 1, 2019.
+The rate increase was approved at the June 18, 2019 City Council meeting, and will be effective July 1, 2019.

 For the average single-family customer, the increase is $1 per month for their base charge.
 (Customers with larger meter sizes will realize proportional increases.)
 In addition, the usage charge will increase by up to 40 cents for each unit of measured water consumption, which will result in up to $3.20 per month in additional charges for the average single-family customer.
 The proposed water rate increases are in addition to already approved sewer and stormwater rate increases.